-Overtime Hours Overtime Pay Notes Ordinary 2 hours or less Regular rate plus at least 1/3 An employee who voluntarily work days 2 to 4 hours Regular rate plus at least 2/3 chooses to take compensatory leave with the consent of Rest 2 hours or less Regular rate plus at least 1 1/3 their employer will be granted compensatory leave based day More than 2 hours Regular rate plus at least 1 2/3 on the number of extended working hours. extended to ours during the week may be compensate for natural disasters, ted incidents, or emergencies. plus 1 After such an event, employers should provide workers with appropriate rest time.
+Overtime Hours Overtime Pay Notes Ordinary 2 hours or less Regular rate plus at least 1/3 Compensatory time off should work days 2 to 4 hours Regular rate plus at least 2/3 be selected according to the worker's wishes and Rest 2 hours or less Regular rate plus at least 1 1/3 approved by the employer.
+Compensatory time off shall day More than 2 hours Regular rate plus at least 1 2/3 extended to ours during the week may be compensate for natural disasters, ted incidents, or emergencies. plus 1 After such an event, employers should provide workers with appropriate rest time.